Illinois Probationary License Program License Surrender Process

 Using a trackable service through FedEx or USPS only (NOT UPS), send your valid Illinois driver’s license to:

-• After surrendering your driver’s license to National Safety Council: You will use the Notice of Suspension you received from the Secretary of State in place of your driver’s license until the day prior to the date of suspension listed on the Notice of Suspension.
+• After surrendering your driver’s license to the Illinois Secretary of State: You will use the Notice of Suspension you received from the Secretary of State in place of your driver’s license until the day prior to the date of suspension listed on the Notice of Suspension.

 • If you are no longer in possession of your Illinois driver’s license (lost/taken/destroyed): You will need to fully complete all sections of this affidavit form to serve in place of the surrender of your Illinois driver’s license.
 Complete this step as soon as possible, at least two weeks prior to your suspension date.